By Mark Connelly

 According to Daniel Goleman the competencies associated with relationship management are:

-The competencies of relationship management are often associated with leadership because these are obvious areas we typically associate with leadership.
+The competencies of relationship management are often associated with leadership because each of these areas is typically associated with leadership.

 But these competencies are equally relevant to managing personal change.